Provinces pledge to reduce red tape, undo employment standards amendments

 “Bill 2 under a UCP government would be the Open for Business Act, which would reverse job-killing NDP policies, restore workplace democracy, bring balance to Alberta labour laws, and incentivize the creation of youth employment,” said UCP campaign documents.

-Proposed employment standard amendments would include changes to general holiday pay rules.
+Proposed employment standard amendments introduced in May include changes to general holiday pay rules.
 The UCP has proposed returning to prior employment standards rules that required employees to work for their employer for at least 30 days in the 12 months before a general holiday to qualify for holiday pay.

 The previous NDP government eliminated the 30-day requirement in 2018.

 The UCP has also promised a return to a regular/irregular workday distinction for calculating general holiday pay.

 Since 2018, the Employment Standards Code has required employers to pay employees for general holidays on which they do not work, regardless of whether the holiday falls on a regular workday.

 With the 2018 amendments, employers must now pay employees who work on a holiday their average daily wages for the day, plus 1.5 times their regular wage rate for each hour worked, or pay them their regular wage rate for the day and give them a day off with pay before their next annual vacation.

 This applies regardless of whether the holiday falls on a regular workday.

 The UCP is also aiming to reverse another 2018 amendment that requires employers with overtime banking agreements to provide employees with 1.5 hours of time off with pay for each hour of overtime worked.